 Stress is easily one of the most common side effects of being a college student.
 Whether the stress derives from homework, work, relationships or family pressures, you’re unlikely to escape college without experiencing stress at some point.
 You can alleviate some stress with a proper diet, however.

-Cortisol is the it impacts one’s sleep quality, the digestion of macronutrients and blood sugar.
+Cortisol is the hormone associated with stress; it impacts one’s sleep quality, the digestion of macronutrients and blood sugar.
 Fortunately, certain vitamins can help to manage cortisol levels in the body, and they’re easily accessible in a school cafeteria.

 Foods with the power to adjust cortisol are almonds, yogurt, brown rice, peanut butter, soy milk, spinach and whole-grain bread.
 These items are commonly found in buffet lines at universities, and most of them yield many other benefits besides controlling cortisol.
 Depending on what your school offers, incorporating some of these foods into your regular diet may help to make your college experience a less stressful one.